NathanYyc/djl-spark/docs/interactive_tool.md

 Inspired by Spencer Park’s [IJava project](https://github.com/SpencerPark/IJava), we integrated DJL with Jupyter Notebooks.
 For more information on the simple setup, follow the instructions in [DJL Jupyter notebooks](../jupyter/README.md#setup).
-After that, use the Jupyter Notebook freely in your hosted server.
+After that, use the Jupyter Notebook freely in your hosted parameterServer.
 You can do all kinds of work, like block building and plotting a graph.
 There are [tutorials and instructions](../jupyter/README.md#djl---jupyter-notebooks) to guide you how you can run training and/or inference with Java.

 ## About Future Lab